videlalvaro/fabric-kafka-sample/README.md

 ## From Eventstream to KQL-Database

-Before start working with Eventstreams, you need to create a KQL Database.
+Before start working with Eventstream, you need to create a KQL Database.
 This is the database that will hold the data that you send to the Eventstream.

 ### Create the KQL Database